Niger Water in Health Facilities

 Help bring clean water to rural health clinics in Niger.
 This West African country ranks last of 189 countries on the Human Development Index.
 One of the biggest challenges in Niger is grossly inadequate healthcare.
 Where World Vision works, two...More Details

 Back to top

-Aside from risks to mothers and newborns in the delivery room, improved water access, sanitation, and hygiene in health clinics is paramount to stopping the spread of COVID-19, among other deadly infectious diseases, and could save the lives of 1 million newborns every year.
+Aside from risks to mothers and newborns in the delivery room, improved water access, sanitation, and hygiene in health clinics is paramount to stopping the spread of COVID-19, among other deadly infectious diseases.
+Because of generous partners like you, World Vision is:

-World Vision is a global leader in working with rural healthcare facilities.
-In 2019, when the World Health Organization and UNICEF issued a global call to action to provide hygiene, water, and sanitation in healthcare facilities, World Vision responded with a commitment larger than any other NGO.
-We are currently ahead of schedule having reached 672 facilities in the first 18 months of this commitment.
+World Vision is a global leader in working with rural health clinics.
+In 2019, when the World Health Organization and UNICEF issued a global call to action to provide water, sanitation, and hygiene (WASH) in healthcare facilities, World Vision responded with a commitment larger than any other NGO with a goal of reaching 2,000 by 2023.

-Your investment of $125,000 will bring clean water, sanitation, and hygiene to a rural health clinic in Niger.
-We will provide a report (typically within 12 months) on the water system you made possible —including photos, GPS coordinates, and the number of people served.
+An investment of $125,000 will bring clean water and sanitation to a rural healthcare facility PLUS train and equip more community health workers.
+You will receive a report (typically within 12 – 15 months) on a specific healthcare facility that you have helped fund—including photos, GPS coordinates, and the number of people served.

 At World Vision, stewardship is an integral part of everything we do.
 In rare cases where donations exceed what is needed, or where local conditions prevent program implementation, World Vision will redirect funds to similar activities to help children and families in need.

 The multiplying effect from grants and donated goods may change throughout the year on identical or similar offers due to variations in the start and end dates of donor grants and our programs.